 Drought Action Zone Supply Side Actions Demand Side Actions Communications Key Messages Normal Weekly monitoring of rainfall, reservoir and river levels.
-Optimise sources to minimise the costs of operations whilst remaining within licence, operation and quality constraints Daily and weekly monitoring of demand levels and review of supply/demand situation.
+Optimise sources to minimise the costs of operations whilst remaining within licence, operation and quality constraints Daily and weekly monitoring of demand levels including leakage and review of supply/demand situation.
 Use the water that you need but please don't waste it.
-General Water Efficiency Campaigns via: Company website water efficiency page Social media Press Releases Organised events Education Centres Developing Drought Targeted leakage management.
-Convene 'Gold incident' command centre.
+General Water Efficiency Campaigns via: Company website water efficiency page Social media Press Releases Organised events Education Centres Drought Convene 'Gold incident' command centre.
 Implementation of dry weather operations to optimise water supply.
-Liaison in line with Management and Communication Plan Continuous monitoring of demand levels and review of supply/demand situation.
-Implement demand side options: • Media Campaigns with Water Efficiency Device Offering • Enhanced Leakage Management Weather has been drier than normal therefore reservoir levels aren't where we would expect them to be for time of year.
+Media Campaigns Efficiency Device Offering • Enhanced Leakage Weather has been drier than normal therefore reservoir levels aren't where we would expect them to be for time of year.
 Introducing temporary use restrictions is a last resort.
-We would like to avoid this so are asking customers to work with us to help conserve water resources.
-Continuation of Normal Activities plus: Website - dedicated web page ready to go live as soon as required Welsh Water spokesperson film clips Targeted social media Press releases - to be issued to relevant media.
-Paid for adverts - to appear in relevant media Letters to customers Roadshow / local exhibition Face to face meeting with stakeholders Drought Drought Continue to optimise current dry weather operational activities to preserve resource.
+We would like to avoid this sare asking customers to work with us to help conserve water resources.
+Water Continuation of Normal Activities plus: Drought Continue to optimise current dry weather operational activities to preserve resource.
 Review feasibility of bringing mothballed sources back in supply.
-If applicable: Continuation of preceding actions.
+Continuation of preceding actions.
 Effectiveness of demand side measures estimated.
 Preplanning for the implementation of Temporary Use Bans.
-If applicable: Weather has been drier than normal therefore reservoir levels aren't where we would expect them to be for time of year.
+Weather has been drier than normal therefore reservoir levels aren't where we would expect them to be for time of year.
 Introducing temporary use restrictions is a last resort.
 We would like to avoid this so are asking customers to work with us to help conserve water resources.
 We may have to introduce a temporary hosepipe ban as a last resort to help conserve water supplies.
+Drought If applicable: If applicable:

 Preparation of supply side application for Drought Permit/Drought Order from Natural Resources Wales/Environment Agency and or Welsh Government/Defra.
 Commence baseline environmental monitoring Implement demand side options: Temporary Use Bans (saving of up to 5% of demand anticipated).
 Continuation of Developing Drought Activities with enhanced messaging plus: Media interview with senior managers Water efficiency lessons Billing call centre recorded messages Severe Drought Continuation of preceding actions.
 Bring mothballed sources back in supply where feasible.
 If applicable: Implement supply side options.
 Continuation of preceding actions.
 Implement demand side options: Temporary Use Bans (saving of up to 5% of demand anticipated).
 Preplanning for the implementation of Non Essential Use Bans.
 Preplanning for the implementation of Emergency Drought Order.
 If applicable: Implement demand side options: Non Essential Use Bans (saving of up to 10% of demand anticipated).
 Emergency Drought Order (saving of up to 17.5% of demand anticipated) Weather has been drier than normal therefore reservoir levels are exceptionally low for the time of year.
 Temporary use restrictions are in place.
 We thank customers for observing these to protect water supplies.
-We may have to introduce non-essential use restrictions as a last resort to help conserve water supplies.
+We may have to introduce a non-essential use ban as a last resort to help conserve water supplies.
 We may have to implement alternative water supply options under drought permit/order.
 Continuation of Drought Activities with enhanced messaging, details below: Website - dedicated web page ready to go live as soon as required Welsh Water spokesperson film clips Targeted social media Press releases - to be issued to relevant media.
-Paid for adverts - to appear in relevant media Letters to customers Roadshow / local exhibition Media interview with senior managers Water efficiency lessons Billing call centre recorded messages Face to face meeting with stakeholders f) Demand Triggers
+Paid for adverts - to appear in relevant media Letters to customers Roadshow / local exhibition Media interview with senior managers Water efficiency lessons Billing call centre recorded messages Face to face meeting with stakeholders g) Demand Triggers